atilm/ProjectManagement/SoftwareRequirements/Backlog.md

 - [ ] Only copy the N (=30) most recently completed reference stories into the estimation file
 - [ ] Do not copy strongly mis-estimated stories as reference stories into the estimation file
-- [ ] TaskIdConflictException should contain the conflicting task id and show it to the user
 - [ ] As a developer I want to see a chart of the time evolution of the confidence band for the predicted completion date.
     - [ ] show at which points tasks have been added, removed (or changed -- difficult to record) in the project plan
 - [ ] monte carlo simulation -> measurement of the probability distribution estimation error?